 The task of the red people was to learn about wind – breath and animal life, air, the sky and everything within and above it.
 From this, they would learn about change, stability and motivation, then share their knowledge with others.

 The task of the white people was to learn about fire – action and movement, consuming and changing all it touches, typified by strong mind and will.
-From this, they would learn, and later teach others, about moderation as well as humility to give and accept help.
+From this, they would learn, and later teach others, about moderation.

 The task of the brown people was to learn about their own nature as human beings – brown being the union of the four other colors.
 From this, they would understand and share the nature and power of love.